piskvorky/smart_open/.github/PULL_REQUEST_TEMPLATE.md

 >
 > The title is important because it will appear in [our change log](https://github.com/RaRe-Technologies/smart_open/blob/master/CHANGELOG.md).

-#### Motivation
+### Motivation

-> Please explain the motivation behind this PR in the description.
+> Please explain the motivation behind this PR.
 >
-> If you're fixing a bug, link to the issue using a [supported keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue) like "Fixes #{issue_number}"
+> If you're fixing a bug, link to the issue using a [supported keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue) like "Fixes #{issue_number}".
 >
 > If you're adding a new feature, then consider opening a ticket and discussing it with the maintainers before you actually do the hard work.

 Fixes #{issue_number}

-#### Tests
+### Tests

 > If you're fixing a bug, consider [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development):
 >